logicahealth/InfoButtons/README.md

 - LITE REST web server: oib-site-lite-rest-server
 - LITE client: oib-site-lite-ui

 There is a migration guide (oib-rest-responder/MIGRATION1011) for the responder that details the additional changes needed to enable the new LITE functionality.
+For those new to the responder, refer to the BUILDGUIDE (oib-rest-responder/BUILDGUIDE).

 1.7 RELEASE NOTES